Mavric0617/Averis-Hackathon-DividedKMT/README.md

 # Access our system via link below:

 https://averis-hackathon-divided-kmt.vercel.app/
-If you decided to review the codes and run it locally, follow the following steps ↓
+\nIf you decided to review the codes and run it locally, follow the following steps ↓

 # DKMT — AI Summary in the chat box